Slow down the spread of Covid-19

 - Be careful when visiting people who are aged 70+ or belong to an at-risk group.
 The Public Health Agency of Sweden (Folkhälsomyndigheten) has information about how you can socialise safely.

 If you are unwell or experiencing symtoms

-- Stay at home for at least 7 full days, starting from when the symptoms first occur.
+- In case of symptoms, get tested for Covid-19 and avoid contact with others for at least 7 full days, starting from when the symptoms first occur.
 You need to be completely free of fever for the last two days before returning.
 This applies to both children and adults.

 - Adults and children as young as pre-school age are advised to get tested for ongoing infection.